taneyasoni/Unicode-corrector/README.md

 # Unicode-corrector
-Assignment-1 CS689A: Computational Linguistics for Indian Languages
+Assignment-1 CS689A: Computational Linguistics for Indian Languages. course offered by prof. Arnab Bhattacharya